YosysHQ/picorv32/README.md

 #### retirq

 Return from interrupt.
-This instruction copies the value from `q0` to the program counter and enables interrupts.
+This instruction copies the value from `q0` to the program counter and re-enables interrupts.
 The Instruction is encoded under the `custom0` opcode:

     0000010 00000 00000 000 00000 0001011